 In Batman V Superman, Loïs taking a bath is a signifier of her intense sexual arousal subsequent to her near death experience and saving by Superman.

 In Libre et assoupi, Sébastien is psychologically stuck in his relationship with his mother and trying to drown into the sea, contemplating the death that awaits, is him confronting this problem.

-However, rain is more often about lack of hope than anything that has to do with femininity.
+However, rain is more often about sadness and lack of hope than anything that has to do with femininity.